PurpleDxD/valheim-plugins/LocatorPlugin/README.md

 -- Locations (dungeons / crypts, caves, runestones, boss altars, merchant, etc.)
 -- Spawners
 -- Leviathans (Karekens)
+- Pin Filtering
+-- Allows you to filter your Minimap pins using keywords.
 - Highly configurable.
 You can basically configure the plugin to pin any item / location that would be considered important.
 -- Can be done via console / chat (runtime) or the plugin's configuration file (requires restart) -- See [How To Use] section for more inforamation about configuration.